-"We believe that in the current economic climate, the Opposition has to instil a more constructive national dialogue about the country's future."
+"We believe that in the current economic climate, the Opposition has a stronger role to play not least in advocating the key principles of accountability, transparency and governance by those in the driving seat."

 These were the words of Ms Marisa Xuereb, President of the Malta Chamber, during the presentation of the organisation's pre-budget recommendations to an Opposition delegation led by PN leader Dr Bernard Grech.